 - a.
 Cattle must have continuous access to pasture after the calf-rearing phase. - b.
-Animals must only be removed from pasture due to risk of animal health or safety, or if there is damage to pasture due to wet or drought conditions.
-Lack of access must be documented with reasons specified.
+Confined feeding in feedlots or similar environments is expressly prohibited. - c.
+Animals may only be removed from pasture during extreme weather events (examples?) to ensure animal welfare or to avoid extensive damage to pasture.
+Any such event must be limited and thoroughly documented for approval by Certified Humane®.

-FW 26: Mixed Herds
+FW 26: New and Mixed Herds

-a.
+- a.
+For new program applicants with existing herds, all animals presented for the grass-fed program must have been born on the farm being audited and be matched with documented substantiation of adherence to the grass-fed standard, or purchased from operations already carrying the Certified Humane® Grass-Fed certification. - b.
 Grass-fed cattle intended for meat or dairy may be managed on the same farm as non-grass-fed animals, except for non-grass-fed lactating cows, as long as there is an identification system in place to prevent commingling and ensure traceability of cattle.